LINOSNCHENA/Python-Monitoring-dataScience-and-blue-groove1/README.md

 # PREDICTION AND RECOGNITION ALGORITHMS

 ## PART I: Fraud Detection
-1. find the intrusion in the smarthouse security
+1. ATs for detecting undesired pattern changes in general uses
-2. Identify intruder using more than three layers ANN
+2. Memory loss ATs to correctly labelling of family members correctly by facial recognition
-3. Plot the value of the linear temperature
+3. ATs to Identify the present of fever in family members for smart house

 ## PART II: Many lable identification
 1. find the intrusion in the smarthouse security